cmpi-standard/headers/updates.md

 * Fixed overflow issue in CMIsNullValue(), CMIsKeyValue(), CMIsArray().
 * Removed inline function in CMGetMessage2(), it is macro-only because of its variable arguments.
+* Reinstantiated CMFmtArgsX and CMFmtX macros that were deleted by accident when deleting the deprecated CMGetMessage().

 18 July - Andy
 --------------